mddixon/getandcleandataproject/README.md

 one_data_set <- rbind(data_set_test, data_set_train)
 ```

-The following block of code performs task 2.
+The following block of code performs step 2.
 The measurements on the mean and stardard deviation for each measurement are extracted by using the grep() function.
 The substrings "mean" or "std" are searched for over the feature names vector.
 Column numbers for feature names that match are returned and used to subset the desired columns into a new data frame, data_set.

 ```r